Indian Ocean Drive

 Video: Safety treatments

-Construction of four new overtaking lanes, two northbound and two southbound between Seabird and Lancelin, commenced in April 2018 and is expected to be completed by December 2018.
-The overtaking lanes, and the infill widened sections, will incorporate a Wide Centre Line Treatment (WCLT) to provide further safety improvements.
+Construction of four new overtaking lanes, two northbound and two southbound between Seabird and Lancelin, commenced in April 2018 and was completed December 2018.
+The overtaking lanes, and the infill widened sections, have incorporated a Wide Centre Line Treatment (WCLT) to provide further safety improvements.
+The sections between these new passing lanes have also been upgraded with 14 km of WCLT to improve safety.
+Further widening will commence in January 2019.

 Scope of current works